 Our J.D. program is unique in that it embraces the importance of relationships as well as the traditional aspects of a legal education.
-It's because of this distinct approach that the University of St. Thomas School of Law is the #1 law school in the country for practical training, while also employing an exceptional faculty who rank #8 nationwide and are committed to scholarship in their fields.
+It's because of this distinct approach that the University of St. Thomas School of Law is the #3 law school in the nation for practical training and the #1 law school in the Upper Midwest for clinical training, while also employing an exceptional faculty who rank #8 nationwide and are committed to scholarship in their fields.
 At the same time, our students report a remarkable quality of life that truly embodies our commitment to community.
 A few of the UST School of Law distinctives include:

 In your first week as a law student, our Foundations of Justice course will help you discern and articulate the moral dimensions of law and lawyering, thereby empowering you to better serve the interests of your clients and community.
 You will explore topics such as human dignity, the social order, the role of the state, economic justice, truth and freedom, and the vocation of the lawyer.
 Classroom exercises encourage you to wrestle with the implications that your own moral convictions have for your understanding of law and the lawyer's role.

 At St. Thomas, you can integrate what you've learned with a deeper experience of professional relationships through our clinics, practicum courses and externships.
 You may choose to serve real clients by working in one of our 11 legal clinics, or delve deeply into a particular area of law by working on a simulated problem in a practicum course.
 You might also choose an externship in which you work for a business or judge, or in a public interest setting, while taking a class that helps you understand how to build the relationships necessary to succeed in that environment.